-How Fast Do Wasps Fly?
+How Fast Can a Wasp Fly?

 Insects that sting humans are some of the most feared insects in the world.
 While many insects are located in climates and habitats that aren’t commonly frequented by us, there are varieties that you’ll find in your backyard.